elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 This code will typically be run in the setup for your application during a code deploy, similar to running database migrations.

-To create a new `Post` document just instantiate the class and pass in any fields you wish to set, you can then use standard attribute setting to change/add more fields.
-Note that you are not limited to the fields defined explicitly:
+To create a new `Post` document, instantiate the class and pass in any fields you wish to set, you can then use standard attribute setting to change/add more fields.
+You are not limited to the fields defined explicitly:

 ```python
 # instantiate the document